filterpaper/qmk_userspace/readme.md

 # Corne (CRKBD) OLED display

-Corne keyboard can be build with few OLED display options.
-The `-e OLED=` option can select pet animation on primary OLED with status icons on secondary.
+Corne keyboard can be build with few OLED display options using `-e OLED=` environment variable to select pet animation on primary display:
 ## Bongocat or Luna and Felix
-Bongocat animation will be build as the default pet.
+Bongocat animation is the default pet.
 Use the following option to select Luna or Felix:
 ```
 qmk compile -e OLED=LUNA corne.json
 qmk compile -e OLED=FELIX corne.json